dustinpfister/blog_posts/_posts/threejs-examples-nested-groups.md

 ## 1 - What to know first before reading more about this three.js example

 This is one of my many three.js examples that makes use of the client side [javaScript library known as three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
 This post is intended for javaScript developers that have learned a thing or two about the basics and are not looking into how to go about getting started when it comes to making some actual projects of some kind with three.js.
-So I assume that you have at least some background with the basics of three.js, and know at least a thing or two about javaScript in general.
+So I assume that you have at least some background with the [basics of three.js](/2018/04/04/threejs-getting-started/), and know at least a thing or two about [javaScript in general](/2018/11/27/js-getting-started/).
 So I will not be touching base on the basics of three.js and javaScript here, but in this section I will be going over a few things that I think you should read up mre on before getting into this example.

-### 1.1 - version Numbers matter with three.js
+### 1.1 - Version Numbers matter with three.js

 When I first wrote this post I was using three.js revision r127, as such the code here might break in future versions of three.js.